Felix-Weissenbach/Youtube-Mini-Player-Button-Restorer/README.md

 ## Changelog

-### Version 1.0.0
+### Version 1.1.0
-- Initial release
-- Basic mini player button restoration
-- Integration with existing `i` key functionality
-- Chrome Web Store compliance
+- Fixed a bug that made it so that no icon was displayed
+- Added a new .svg icon

 ---